 Innovation is the key to success

 Innovation is one of the influential factors affecting entrepreneurship.
-To understand the importance of introduction and innovation, it should be considered that how did Europe and China advance India through “Great Separation” during the first industrial revolution in the late 18th and early nineteenth centuries.
+To understand the importance of introduction and innovation, it should be considered how did Europe and China advance India through the “Great Separation” during the first industrial revolution in the late 18th and early nineteenth centuries.
 Prior to this, Asia was the dominant economic player worldwide.
 But with the emergence of the first industrial revolution, European economies have been largely closed.

 This was due to the innovative use of technology and technology in the continent which was responsible for its aggressive growth and subsequent dominance.
 Therefore, this aspect, which highlights the importance of innovation, is the biggest contribution of entrepreneurs to the development of the country.
 In fact, the First Industrial Revolution is a result of personal hard work, collective inventions, and national reconstruction agreements, due to the amazing courage and initiative that the entrepreneurs have shown.

 Returning to the aftermath of World War I, when countries were to be rebuilt and economies developed, it is in fact the fact that entrepreneurs in some countries were convinced that those countries were out of the wreckage by the same qualities mentioned above.
 And chaos to succeed.

 We are talking about some Asian countries like Germany, Japan, and South Korea, in which the spirit of the entrepreneur has ensured that some of the government and the government have moved ahead of others like China and India.

 In fact, if nothing else, the government and the state do not at least get in the way of entrepreneurs and hinder their creativity and innovation if they cannot afford and empower them.
 We will discuss this in the next section, as soon as China realized this aspect of India, then it also calculates the differences between the development of these countries.